Menu

 A

-The instances where an individual can be refused access to their own personal health information are very limited.
-In order to refuse access, a trustee must have a reasonable expectation that the disclosure will "endanger the mental or physical health of the applicant or another person".
-The fact that disclosing information may be inconvenient, upsetting or unpleasant is not reason enough to refuse access.
-If you feel that you have wrongfully been denied access you can contact the Office of the Information and Privacy Commissioner (OIPC) for assistance.
+The instances where a person can be refused access to their own personal health information are very limited.
+To refuse access, one of the exceptions listed in the Act must apply.
+The fact that disclosing information may be inconvenient, upsetting or unpleasant is not a reason to refuse access.
+If you feel that you have wrongfully been denied access, you can file a complaint with the Information and Privacy Commissioner.

 Q